EQUIPMENT INSPECTION - TARGET ARCHERY

 3. Check the pressure point of the arrow rest (the point at which the arrow makes contact with the rest) in relationship to the pivot point (deepest part) of the bow handle, this distance must not exceed 6 cm.

 1. Check the arrows for initials, name or other identification marks (cresting).

 The name or initials must be on the shaft and clearly visible, not using a black pen on a black shaft.
 If using wraps the name may be printed on the wrap.

 The name of initials can not be written on the vanes.

-2. Check the diameter of the shafts, as there is a restriction on diameter of 9.3 mm, and that the point may be 0.1 mm larger (9.4 mm).
+2. Check the diameter of the shafts; there is a restriction on the maximum diameter of 9.3 mm and the point may be 0.1 mm larger (9.4 mm).

-Arrow wraps causing the shaft to exceed 9.3 mm diameter are permitted, so long as they do not extend further than 22cm toward the point of the arrow when measured from the throat-nock hole where the string sits to the end of the wrap.
+Arrow wraps causing the shaft to exceed 9.3 mm diameter are permitted, so long as they do not extend further than 22cm toward the point of the arrow when measured from the throat of the nock where the string sits to the end of the wrap.

-NOTE - Arrows must be all the same for each end of shooting.
-That is the same colour, with the same colour nock, and fletches (Vanes).
+NOTE - Arrows must be all the same for each end of shooting; i.e. the same colour, with the same colour nock and fletches (vanes).

-During the course of he competition if you change equipment and it has not been inspected, you can call a Judge and have it inspected prior to use.
+During the course of the competition, if you change equipment and it has not been inspected, you can call a Judge and have it inspected prior to use.